 Self-managed Super Funds

 This type of fund includes you managing your own super fund.
 They are regulated by the ATO and you are a Trustee of the fund and responsible for the ongoing management.
 This includes documenting the fund strategy, making and managing investment decisions and administering the fund.
 Self managed super funds allow you to gain access to a broader range of investment options.
-They are incredibly complex and you may like to consult a financial service provider for assistance.
+They are incredibly complex and you may like to consult a financial service provider for SMSF advice.

 Super funds charge fees for different elements of your account.
 These fees include:

 This could either be a fixed amount of a percentage of your investment in the fund.
 This is used to pay for the operational costs and administration of your fund.

 These are fees charged by the fund investment manager to manage your superannuation investments or to purchase investments.

 You may be paying an adviser for any financial advice you receive in relation to your investments through your super fund.

 You may like to establish the fees before you select a superannuation account to make sure that it offers long term sustainability into your retirement.